LowellObservatory/Locus/_docs/LOCUS Requirements and Design.md

 ### Ancillary Data Requirements:

-* The software will subscribe to and monitor various facility data (to be specified)
+* The software will subscribe to and monitor various facility data (to be specified) (LoMeta)
 * Some instrument and image telemetry will be supplied to the broker including:
   * Detector, cold tip, heat sink temperatures, cooler power, and heater currents.
   * Instrument status = Software running (heartbeat) = Integrating = Idle = Error (Need to define this).
 A failed DSP upload would be an example.